 12. Indian Spitz

-Highlights: Loving, Playful, Charming.
+Highlights: Loving, Playful, Charming

 Aside from these small physical differences, they’re essentially the same – including the bright and playful personality.
 These dogs have a ton of energy and love to play with all humans.
 They’ll do whatever it takes to get your attention.

-If you’re an owner that would like to do nothing but play with your dog all day, the Indian Spitz may just be right for you.
+The Indian Spitz is an excellent choice as a companion to a child or senior.
+Within loving families, they’re the best versions of themselves.
+If you’re an owner that would like to do nothing but play with your dog all day, the Indian Spitz is perfect for you.

 RECOMMENDED: Indian Spitz – The Complete Dog Breed Profile